You know what needs to be done. You still don’t do it.

 What if I do not know why I am procrastinating?

 That is the most common starting point.
 Most people do not know in detail what lies beneath their procrastination.
-A part of our work is to find exactly that out: which tasks trigger you, what inner image arises, which protection gets activated.
+A part of our work is to find exactly that out: which tasks trigger the avoidance, what inner image arises, which protection gets activated.
 You do not need to arrive with a ready-made self-diagnosis.

 Does counselling also help with chronic procrastination that has been going on for years?